HL7NZ/mws-ig/input/pagecontent/deleteLegacyMedicalWarning.md

-### Delete AllergyIntolerance  for Patient
+### Delete a Legacy Medical Warning for a Patient

-The Create AllergyIntolerance  operation is initiated by a user who needs to create a new AllergyIntolerance for a patient.
+Can you add to the delete screen.
+"The delete operation would be used when a user has selected a legacy uncoded warning, has added any additional data required and have created a FHIR AllergyIntolerance resource.
+The original legacy warning record can now be deleted."

 <div>